MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 Browse the created out.html file on your working directory and try the links.

-## Week 6 Homework: :house: (Graded!)
+## Your turn:

-In this tutorial, we detected the DEGs between WT Control (3 samples) and WT RA Treatment at 24 hours (3 samples).
-Using similar analysis workflow, develop an R analysis pipeline (script) to:
+Using similar analysis workflow, develop the R code to:

 - Detect the DEGs between **WT Control** vs. **WT RA Treatment at 24 hours**; and **RARE KO Control** vs. **RARE KO AR Treatment at 24 hours.**
 - Create a list of **overlapping significant DEG** with the top **100 DEGs** between the DEGs list detected on above.
 Define 'significant' as those genes with an **adjusted p-value smaller than 0.1.**
-- Using the set of overlaping genes (if any) try to understand and explain the observation.
+- Using the set of overlaping genes (if any) explain the observation.

-Submit your homework via e-mail.